Frequently Asked Questions

 USEF fee schedule is as follows:

-Note: Registration will close at midnight MST on Monday, February 13, 2023.
-No registrations for any reason will be accepted after that date.
-Fees shown are per-student.
-For example, an individual student project registering on or before February 9th, 2023 (Early Bird) will be $25, a team of two registering in the same time frame will pay $50 and a team project of three students will pay $75.
-The team captain (the person who fills out the registration form) is responsible for paying the registration fee for the entire team.
-(He or she can collect the registration fee(s) from the other team members later)
+Note: Registration will close at midnight MST on Wednesday, February 12, 2025.
+Fees shown are PER STUDENT, not project.
+For example, an individual student project registering will be $30, a team of two registering in the same time frame will pay $60 and a team project of three students will pay $90.
+The team captain (the person who fills out the registration form) is responsible for paying the registration fee for the entire team (He or she can collect the registration fee(s) from the other team members later).

 What division should I register in?